 Currently, paediatric health professionals have several choices for adaptive-functional instruments.
 These include the WeeFIM (Functional Independence Measure), the Pediatric Evaluation of Disability Inventory (PEDI), the Battelle Developmental Inventory (BDI), and the Vineland Adaptive Behavior Scales (VABS).
 The PEDI, BDI and VABS are maximum data sets and involve detailed and extensive queries of self-care, mobility, communication and social items.
-On average, they require >30 minutes of interview time and complex scoring ^{5,6}.
+On average, they require >30 minutes of interview time and complex scoring^{5,6}.
 The WeeFIM is useful in assessing functional independence in children aged 6 months to 7 years (up to 21 years in people with developmental disabilities), and can be administered by a trained interviewer in approximately 15 minutes7.
-There also exist some simpler screening questionnaires, such as the measurement of activities of daily living (M-ADL), which are currently being tested.
-The M-ADL does not require trained interviewers, and takes about five minutes to administer8.
+A simple screening questionnaires, the measurement of activities of daily living (M-ADL), has been standardised and recently, validated in Germany.
+The M-ADL does not require trained interviewers, takes about 5 minutes to administer, and may serve as a tool for quick information on the level of activities according to the International Classification of Functioning, Disability and Health (ICF)^{8,9}.